moltimate/moltimate-frontend/README.md

 ### Big Thanks
 Cross-browser Testing Platform and Open Source ❤️ provided by [Sauce Labs](https://saucelabs.com)

-## Project Structure

-Two core sections is the search form flow and the results page.
-Code is organized through actions, reducers, sagas, and components.
-Components are divided based on views.
-Containers are linked to the store and components are mostly stateless.

 ## Coding Style
 ### General
 * Use function based components when you can as they are lighter weight and performant